 How are candidates nominated for election to the European Parliament?

-A person may nominate themselves as a candidate or be nominated by one elector from the constituency.
-A candidate can only be nominated in one constituency.
+You may nominate yourself as a candidate or be nominated by a voter from the constituency.
+A candidate may only be nominated in one constituency.

-To be nominated or nominate themselves for membership of the European Parliament, candidates must do one of the following:
+To be nominated or nominate yourself for membership of the European Parliament, you must do one of the following:

 - Produce a Certificate of Party Affiliation